archiron/ValidationsTools/README.md

 When all the ROOT files are created and reduced, we need to creates 1 file per histo with all the histo values for each ROOT file.
 It is the first job of the extractValues[_init].sh scripts.

-It can be launched with : .  extractValues_init.sh<br>
+It can be launched with : .  extractValues_init.sh and create into the RESULTFOLDER a lot of text files.
-and create into the RESULTFOLDER (see 4) a lot of text files.
-All ROOT files are read, and then for each histo, the values of the histo curve is stored into an array, ROOT file after ROOT file.<br>
+<br>All ROOT files are read, and then for each histo, the values of the histo curve is stored into an array, ROOT file after ROOT file.<br>
 Once we have all the ROOT files read, the array is stored into a text file dedicated to this histo.<br>

+# Notes

+RESULTFOLDER : path where you want the created ROOT files are located.
+It also contain the text files for each histo.